tclark23/dtheory/README.md

 NOTE: The `dconf()` confidence interval calculation, originally developed by Arteaga et al. (1982) assumes that score effects are normally distributed.
-Hence, any attempt to use `dconf()`with non-normal data will not produce a reasonable result!
+Hence, any attempt to use `dconf()`with non-normal data will not produce reasonable results!